tushargoel97/ai-streaming-platform/README.md

 # StreamPlatform

 A self-hosted, AI-powered video streaming platform.
-Upload content, transcode it to adaptive HLS, and serve it with a polished streaming UI — deployable anywhere, with AI features powered by a self-hosted LLM service rather than external AI API calls.
+Upload content, transcode it to adaptive HLS, and serve it with a polished streaming UI, deployable anywhere, with AI features powered by a self-hosted LLM service rather than external AI API calls.

 ---